PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

         <h4>Deploying via a Docker image</h4>

-        If you currently bake your flow code into a Docker image prior to deploying, you can use the `image` argument of `flow.deploy` to build a Docker image as part of your deployment process:
+        If you currently bake your flow code into a Docker image before deploying, you can use the `image` argument of `flow.deploy` to build a Docker image as part of your deployment process:

         ```python
             from prefect import flow